powercodeacademy/rspec-let-and-let-bang-readme/README.md

-# RSpec: let and let!: Lazy, Powerful, and a Little Mysterious
+# RSpec: let and let!
+(CoffeeOrder & Cafe Edition)

 Welcome to Lesson 7!
 If you’ve ever wondered, “Is there a better way to set up test data than using instance variables everywhere?”—let us introduce you to `let` and `let!`.
 These RSpec helpers are like the secret agents of your test suite: they show up only when you need them, keep your specs clean, and sometimes even surprise you with their cleverness.
-Let’s break down what they do, how they work, and why you’ll love them (with lots of examples and clarifications, of course).
+All examples use CoffeeOrder and Cafe for clarity and realism.

 ---